WrightDanG/FromVin/README.md

 One of the main redundancies that was taught in in the Code Institute course in reference to an e-commerce site, is a backup for payments should the form not submit.
 I've carried these redundancies over into this project and have tested here by removing the form.submit() call in stripe_elements.js.
 The webhook successfully substitutes in and allows the payment to complete.

-In addition, a combination of django built in validation, stripe authentication and redundancies in the views means that most of the vulnerabilities you would see in a site like this are handled.
+In addition, a combination of Django built in validation, stripe authentication and redundancies in the views means that most of the vulnerabilities you would see in a site like this are handled.
 For example:

+A user is informed when login details are entered incorrectly

 ![image](https://user-images.githubusercontent.com/61311614/123861010-90695300-d91e-11eb-9743-04d93d5fd550.png)

+(Note the URL) should someone without appropriate permissions attempts to access a delete URL - they are directed to the Sign In page.

 ![image](https://user-images.githubusercontent.com/61311614/123861167-c27ab500-d91e-11eb-8baf-dd17d811d57d.png)

+The same applies for the Edit page, for products.

 ![image](https://user-images.githubusercontent.com/61311614/123861229-d9210c00-d91e-11eb-8a42-8497c0f00430.png)

+Django handles validation for existing users as expected, in a robust manner.

 ![image](https://user-images.githubusercontent.com/61311614/123861324-f1912680-d91e-11eb-8b42-c2ffadc291d6.png)

+When it comes to payments, stripe has test cards which give validation options.
+Should these succeed then the payment goes through.

 ![image](https://user-images.githubusercontent.com/61311614/123861528-31f0a480-d91f-11eb-988b-582fdbf7a7c2.png)

+Should this fail however, the user is directed back and informed.

+I believe the majority of eventualities are handled within the project.
+The overriding thought is to ensure that should something occur, wrong or right, the user is appropriately informed as to what or why.

 ![image](https://user-images.githubusercontent.com/61311614/123861565-3c12a300-d91f-11eb-9a8a-c1ec2e51703c.png)